-In addition to the trade credit excess of loss reinsurance agreement described in the Exhibit A, effective January 1, 2018, subsidiaries and associated companies of QBE Limited entered into a quota share agreement with affiliate Blue Ocean Re.
-Blue Ocean Re reinsures 40% of the cedents' net loss with respect to business written and classified as credit risk, political risk, and surety, except that which is specifically excluded.
-The cedents receive a ceding commission based on a sliding scale, according to which provisional ceding commission is 36% (and shall be payable at a loss ratio of 61%), the maximum ceding commission is 50%, and minimum ceding commission is 28% of gross net premium income.
+In addition to the trade credit excess of loss reinsurance agreement described in Exhibit A, effective January 1, 2018, subsidiaries and associated companies of QBE Limited entered into a quota share agreement with the affiliate, Blue Ocean.
+Blue Ocean reinsures 40% of the cedents' net loss with respect to business written and classified as credit risk, political risk, and surety except that which is specifically excluded.
+The cedents receive a ceding commission based on a sliding scale according to which provisional ceding commission is 36% (and shall be payable at a loss ratio of 61%), the maximum ceding commission is 50%, and minimum ceding commission is 28% of gross net premium income.
 A quarterly accounting of all activity pursuant to the agreement is to be provided within 45 days after the close of each quarter.
 Settlements of any amounts due shall be completed within 15 days after the receipt of accounting activity.